Too many or too few doctors? What’s really behind Canada’s unemployed specialists

 The two-year national study consisted of 50 in-depth interviews with national specialty societies, physicians, hospital leaders, residents and health system experts, among others, and an online survey of every newly certified specialist physicians in 2011 and 2012.

 Related links and documents

-In February, the Royal College will host a national summit in Ottawa that brings together stakeholders across the health care system, including residents, government, medical education and health care leaders.
-We expect this forum to serve as the foundation for building a pan-Canadian,cross-jurisdictional solutions.
+In February, the Royal College will host a national summit in Ottawa that brings together stakeholders across the health care system, including residents, government, medical education,health care leaders and academe.
+This forum will serve as the foundation for building pan-Canadian cross-jurisdictional solutions.

 - enhance understanding of physician un/under-employment;

-- coordinate and streamline efforts to address physician un/under-employment across the country.
+- coordinate and streamline efforts to address physician un/under-employment across the country; and